 Under existing law, the Commission is prohibited from regulating any broadband service, including imposing any requirements relating to the terms, conditions, rates or availability of broadband service.
 (NRS 704.684) Section 3 of this bill, with exceptions, prohibits any state agency or political subdivision of the State from regulating any Internet Protocol-enabled service or Voice over Internet Protocol service.
+Section 4 of this bill provides that certain assessments and surcharges may be assessed against or imposed on providers of Voice over Internet Protocol services.
 Section 3 preserves certain authority of the Commission to regulate telecommunication providers under provisions of federal and state law.